farcasterxyz/docs/docs/learn/what-is-farcaster/messages.md

 ## Timestamps

 A message has a timestamp but it is not trustworthy because it is reported by the user.
 It cannot have a timestamp far in the future, but it can be backdated.
-The trust model is like that of a blog, where you have to trust the author 's view of the time.
+The trust model is like that of a blog, where you have to trust the author's view of the time.